 3. Poor Placement of the Language Change Button

 It’s quite common to see multilingual WordPress websites with the poor placement of a language change button.
-And when that mistake happens, visitors are often not able to find the button, and they leave the site immediately, and this adds to the bounce rate.
+And when that mistake happens, visitors are often unable to find the button, and they leave the site immediately, which adds to the bounce rate.

 4. Not Informing Search Engines About the Translated Page

-Google does not like duplicate content and when it finds websites with them it instantly downgrades their rankings.
-Since you’re going to use the same content for all languages, this might give search engines the assumptions of duplicate content if your developers did not bother to take the right measures.
+Google does not like duplicate content, and when it finds websites with them, it instantly downgrades their rankings.
+Since you’re going to use the same content for all languages, this might give search engines duplicate content assumptions if your developers did not bother to take the right measures.

-Strangely, many multilingual sites fall prey to this and fail to inform Google about their translated pages when in fact developers can do with very little effort and by applying the hreflang attribute.
+Strangely, many multilingual sites fall prey to this and fail to inform Google about their translated pages when, in fact, developers can do with minimal effort and by applying the hreflang attribute.
 You can also this tactic to optimize your site for SEO and get desired results.